EquiAvia/EqComponents/README.md

 # EqComponents
-A set of Free Blazor only controls
+A Free Blazor only Tree View control

 Add the equiavia.components.Library nuget package to you ASP.NET Core or Blazor Server project.